golemfactory/golem-docs/src/markdoc/partials/troubleshooting/requestor/cors-errors.md

 GET http://127.0.0.1:7465/me net::ERR_FAILED 401 (Unauthorized)
 ```

-In such a case please validate if you provide a valid `api-key` before diagnosing CORS settings.
+In such a case please validate that you're providing a valid `api-key` before diagnosing CORS settings.

 {% /alert %}